yousefhamza/DecadeOfMovies/README.md

 # Technical Considerations

 - Will use Core Data to handle caching, searching and sorting the data
+- Non-view Source files are added to the test target to be able to test it without relying on the app, which will make tests faster and more predictable
 - KingFisher is used to cache images both in memory and on disk